How to hire bookkeepers

 The difference between the two really boils down to expertise, experience, and education.
 Bookkeepers have more on-the-job experience.
 Accountants will have 4-year degrees, while CPAs and licensed accountants will have that in addition to passing a national or state exam.
 Auditors, accountants, and bookkeepers can all obtain licenses and accreditations from various organizations by state, which is useful in understanding their particular expertise when you’re reviewing candidates.

-The next important differentiation is experience with a particular software package.
+Another differentiation is experience with a particular software suite.
 Many bookkeepers and accountants are exposed to payroll services, enterprise accounting software, etc. For example, larger companies using systems like Intuit or SAP will be hiring an individual who knows their way around that particular platform.

 There’s definitely some overlap between the two—bookkeeping is essentially documenting financial records, and accounting includes bookkeeping in addition to taxes and analyzing those financial records to make decisions, assess the health of the operation, determine how effective effectiveness certain decisions were, and make plans to optimize processes.